Montgomery St. Peter Montgomery St. Peter

 Whitehaven Beach.
 A world famous white sand beach with swimmable turquoise waters and fringing coral reefs.

 Whitsunday Live Aboard.
-Visit the island chain’s and their reefs on a multi night live aboard.
+Visit the island chain’s and its reefs on a multi night live aboard.

 Scenic Flight over Heart Reef.
-An areal view of the reef system and one shaped like a heart.
+An aerial view of the reef system and one shaped like a heart.

 Read More